kajalpatil9999/project2/README.md

 # New project

-This priject is created by local system.
+This project is created by local system.